ftCommunity/tx-pi/README.md

   - a Waveshare 3.2" LCD touchscreen (either V3 or V4)
   - a micro SD card with at least 8GB space

+Optionally build the [PiPower](https://github.com/harbaum/tx-pi/tree/master/pipower) to supply the Pi from fischertechnik power sources.

 ## Hardware setup

 The case consists of four parts.
 A bottom and top part for each the